MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/globalizing-portal.md

 - Translate the string resources and other assets of the app for the new market.
 - Modify any culture-dependent images as necessary.
+- Files can also vary depending on a user's region, separate from their language.
+For example, a map may have different borders depending on the user's location, but the labels should follow the user's preferred language.

 Most localization teams use special tools to aid the process.
 For example, by recycling translations of recurring text.